Advantages of configuring a local SMTP server

 It can only be used in networks with IPv4.

-- Open the Server Manager and choose Add roles and features.
+- Open the Server Manager and select Add roles and features.

-- Choose Role-based or feature-based installation and select Next.
+- Select Role-based or feature-based installation and select Next.
 Choose your server in the next window and select Next.

 - Select Web server (IIS) from the list of roles and select Next.
 Confirm any additional features that need to be enabled.